 File recovery software of Remo is simple, easy to use and allows user to retrieve data from computer irrespective of any kind of loss or deletion.
 The powerful inbuilt algorithms of file recovery software quickly scans each and every sector of the drive and searches for your lost or deleted files and folders.
 It enables you to restore files deleted using shift + delete keys, files that have bypassed Recycle Bin in just few clicks.

-Deleted / lost data recovery from different types of external storage devices like memory cards, USB drives, and iPods can also be done without any hassle.
+Deleted / lost data recovery from memory cards, USB drives, and iPods can also be done without any hassle.
 Files which are recovered using this software can be viewed before restoring on specific location with the help of an option called Preview.
 You can even compress the recovered data in a ZIP archive to save disk space.
+The tool also comes handy to restore files from crashed computer OS in few clicks.

 How to use Remo Recover to retrieve lost / deleted files from computer?